Mōri Terumoto

 Mōri Terumoto (毛利 輝元, January 22, 1553 – June 2, 1625) was a Japanese daimyō.
 The son of Mōri Takamoto, and grandson and successor of the great warlord Mōri Motonari, he fought against Oda Nobunaga but was eventually overcome.
 He participated in Toyotomi Hideyoshi's Korean Campaign (1592) and built Hiroshima Castle, thus essentially founding Hiroshima.

-Early life and rise
+Early life

+Mōri Terumoto was born 'Kotsumaru' in 1553., as the eldest son of Mōri Takamoto at Aki Yoshida Koriyama Castle, the residence of the Mōri clan.
+His mother, Ozaki no Tsubone, was a daughter of Naito Okimori, a senior vassal of the Ouchi clan and Nagato Shugodai, and was also the adopted daughter of Ouchi Yoshitaka.
+From May 1554 until October 1555, the Mōri clan defeated Sue Harukata in the Battle of Itsukushima.
+After that, the Mōri clan annihilated the Ouchi and Sue clans.
+Therefore, his father, Takamoto, was constantly on the battlefield and never settled down with Terumoto.

-Môri Terumoto was born 'Kotsumaru' in 1553.
-However, in 1563, his father, Mori Takamoto, suddenly died, Kotsumaru was selected as his heir.
+When his father, Mōri Takamoto, suddenly died in 1563, Terumoto was selected as his heir. but his grandfather, Motonari, became his supervisor and the one who actually carried out political and military affairs of the Mōri clan.

 In 1564 at what appears to have been an early manhood ceremony, Kotsumaru took the name Terumoto (Teru coming from the shogun, Ashikaga Yoshiteru) and assumed command.

-In 1566, the Môri's traditional rival, the Amago clan, had been destroyed, and Motonari had left instructions that the clan be content with what it had and forego expansionist adventure.
+In 1566, the Mōri's traditional rival, the Amago clan, had been destroyed, and Motonari had left instructions that the clan be content with what it had and forego expansionist adventure.
 To a greater or lesser extent, Terumoto followed his late grandfather's instructions.
 Aside from skirmishes on Kyushu and gradual penetration further east.
 The first years of Terumoto's rule passed quietly.